itsSauravK/Election-Voting-Blockchain/readme.md

 CLOUDINARY_API_SECRET =
 > Put your own JWT_SECRET, SMTP_AUTH_USER, SMTP_AUTH_PASS

-`npm start` at the root folder to start the backend of the application
-`npm run client` to start the fronend
-`npm run dev` to start both frontend and backend

 Go to root folder and make .env file
 ## .env variables